 Sheryl A. Larson and Judy Geyer – Institute on Community Integration, University of Minnesota and Abt Associates

 Sheryl A. Larson, Ph.D., is a research manager at the University of Minnesota who studies disability policy, Medicaid, and supports for people with intellectual or developmental disabilities.

-Judy Geyer, Ph.D., is an economist at Abt Associates, where she specializes in policy research and program evaluation related to public benefit programs.
+Judy Geyer, Ph.D., is a senior economist at Abt Associates, where she specializes in policy research and program evaluation related to public benefit programs.

 Demonstrating the Effectiveness of Short-Term Career and Technical Training in a Residential Setting for Transition-Age Youth with Disabilities

-This paper will assess the efficacy and replicability of an educational residential program as a means to improve the employability of transition-age youth with disabilities.
+This paper assesses the efficacy and replicability of an educational residential program as a means to improve the employability of transition-age youth with disabilities.

 Kevin Hollenbeck - Independent Consultant

 Kevin Hollenbeck, Ph.D., is an independent economic consultant and senior economist emeritus at W.E.
 Upjohn Institute for Employment Research who specializes in evaluations of education and workforce development policies.

 Employment Empowerment: A Foundational Intervention for Youth with Disabilities to Build Competitive Employment Skill